find-arka/gloo-mesh-notes/custom-setup-service-mesh/zero-trust-setup/README.md

 unix://./var/run/secrets/workload-spiffe-uds/socket     HEALTHY     OK                sds-grpc
 ```

-> *At this point we have default deny posture everywhere, with minimal visibility for sidecars and with STRICT mTLS requirement everywhere*
+At this point, we have:

+- Default Deny posture everywhere

+- Minimal visibility for sidecar containers

+- STRICT mTLS requirement everywhere

 ## Selectively allow traffic from one in-mesh app to another in-mesh app